-- 1. If you are replacing a data drive, ensure that the drive has spun down before you remove it. - 2.
-If you are replacing the system drive, you must first power off the Silicon Graphics Prism platform.
-For instructions to power off the Silicon Graphics Prism platform, see "Powering Off Manually" on page 19. - 3.
-Open the bezel door located on the left side of the front panel of the module, as shown in Figure 3-25A.
-(Make sure that you open the door as far as it will open.) - 4.
-Remove the drive by depressing the locking handle with your forefinger (Figure 3-25B).
-Then swing open the locking handle away from the chassis until the handle disengages the drive connector from the backplane connector (see Figure 3-25C).
+1. If you are replacing the system drive, you must first power off the Silicon Graphics Prism platform.
+For instructions to power off the Silicon Graphics Prism platform, see "Powering Off Manually" on page 22.

+If you are replacing a data drive, ensure that the drive has spun down before you remove it.

+- 2. Open the bezel door located on the left side of the front panel of the module, as shown in Figure 4-25A.
+(Make sure that you open the door as far as it will open.) - 3.
+Remove the drive by depressing the locking handle with your forefinger (Figure 4-25B).
+Then swing open the locking handle away from the chassis until the handle disengages the drive connector from the backplane connector (see Figure 4-25C).